jonalarson/vagrant-ansible-lab/README.md

 08:00:27:72:1a:ba  192.168.56.10   dhcpclient
 ```

-## Create a new VM to boot PXE boot the Netboot.xyz distro
+## Create a new VM to PXE boot the Netboot.xyz distro from the DNS/DHCP/TFTP
 ---

 1. Launch VirtualBox